michigan-com/gannett-newsfetch/README.md

 * `SUMMARY_V_ENV` - absolute path to the virutal environment for summarization

+## Debugging

+Set `DEBUG` to a comma-separated list of these flags to enable additional behaviors:

+* `json:articles`: dump incoming article JSONs to stdout

 ## Commands
 ### Articles
 Fetch gannett news articles for the current day and summarizes